 Mr Wilkins (Careers Leader) can guide you towards advice about which subjects and qualifications are useful for particular careers.
 Mr Devereux can answer any questions about the Herschel options process itself.
 You will also have an opportunity to talk to some older students who have studied the subjects in which you are interested.

-Mrs Sinclair, the school careers adviser, will be at Options Evening and will be running group sessions in school before half term for you to ask any questions.
-She can also be found in the Careers Library on a Thursday lunchtime if you have any quick questions for her.
+Miss Kaur, the school careers adviser, will be at Options Evening and will be running group sessions in school before half term for you to ask any questions.

 Click on the links below for some external help and advice on choosing your options from some independent websites.
 Which University considers the impact your GCSE choices can have on your future degree courses.

 If you are a bit unsure about where to go with your options choices, try reading the case studies below:

 Jessica is in Year 9 and looking to start her GCSE courses in September.
 Alongside Mathematics and English, she is doing Triple Science, PE and French.
 She has always enjoyed making and repairing things and would like a career in engineering.

 When it came to choosing her options Jessica found it invaluable talking to the school careers adviser and Head of Learning, who both emphasised the importance of choosing subjects that she enjoys as well as those that relate to her career choice.
 This particularly helped Jessica focus on her decision-making as she is a student who does well in most subject areas.